CalARVRCourse-Fall2023/hw3-ar-game/README.md

 ### Deadline

-HW3 is due Friday, 10/14/2022, 11:59PM.
-Both your code and video need to be turned in for your submission to be complete; HWs which are turned in after 11:59pm will use one of your slip days -- there are no slip minutes or slip hours.
+Please see bCourses for HW deadline.
+Videos and code should be uploaded before the deadline.
+Any homeworks submitted after the deadline will automatically use slip days as per the course guidelines.

 ### Academic honesty
 Please do not post code to a public GitHub repository, even after the class is finished, since these HWs will be reused both  in the future.